code-lgtm/conference/README.md

 Note: To deploy this API server locally the [Google App Engine SDK for Python](https://cloud.google.com/appengine/downloads) is required.

 1. Clone the git repository (or download it from the submission)
 2. Run `dev_appserver.py DIR` or launch the app from the GUI app launcher Google provides in their API download.
-Ensure it's running by visiting your local server's address, which is likely to be [localhost:8080][5]].
+Ensure it's running by visiting your local server's address

 Optionally you can follow these instructions to set it up for your own deplayment: